open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

       setBounds(0, 0, 60, 20); // set the bounds of custom parameter editor
    }

 To handle button clicks, implement the :code:`buttonClicked` method as indicated below.
-Inside this method, we need to call :code:`setNextValue()` on the parameter as that will notfiy the processor about parameter value change.
-We aslo need to set the bounds of the button in the :code:`resized()` method as follows:
+Inside this method, we need to call :code:`setNextValue()` on the parameter as that will notify the processor about parameter value change.
+We also need to set the bounds of the button in the :code:`resized()` method as follows:

 .. code-block:: c++
    :caption: TTLEventGeneratorEditor.cpp